 GUIDE TABLE OF CONTENTS

-Because of the global pandemic, travel guidelines change often.
-Our friends at SafetyWing created this helpful resource that lists containment measures, testing and treatment information, and travel restrictions around the world.
+Because of the current global situation, travel guidelines seem to change on a weekly basis.
+Our friends at SafetyWing created a website that lists detailed information on travel restrictions around the globe.

 Before doing any serious planning, be sure to check the Flatten the Curve website for information on travel restrictions to Thailand.